50 Best-Ever Weight-Loss Secrets From Thin People

 +Reds: Watermelon, strawberries, raspberries, cranberries, cherries, tomatoes, radishes, red apples.
 Benefits: Help prevent Alzheimer's disease and improve blood flow to the heart

-“Spaghetti squash is a great alternative to pasta,” Shaun T, The Insanity trainer who hosts a new podcast, Trust and Believe, tells Eat This, Not That!.
-“I love pairing it with homemade spaghetti sauce so I feel like I am eating noodles, but am getting a dose of vegetables instead!”
-Speaking of veggie spaghetti, don’t miss this 3 Exclusive Spiralizer Recipes!
+"Spaghetti squash is a great alternative to pasta," Shaun T, The Insanity trainer who hosts a new podcast, Trust and Believe, tells Eat This, Not That!
+"I love pairing it with homemade spaghetti sauce so I feel like I am eating noodles, but am getting a dose of vegetables instead!"

-Multiple studies have demonstrated that pinot noir consistently contain the highest levels of resveratrol among wines—and resveratrol has been shown to blast fat.
-One study found that pinot had more than five times the amount found in California cabernet sauvignon.
+Multiple studies have demonstrated that red wines like pinot noir consistently contain the highest levels of resveratrol among wines—and resveratrol has been shown to blast fat.
 While it has the lightest body and tannins of the classic red grapes, pinot can possess a haunting variety of flavors: berries, cola, tea, mushroom, even hints of barnyard.
-Read on for 16 Of the Best Weight-Loss Wines.

 Pulling significantly ahead of the pack in the Eat This, Not That!
 Light Beer Taste Test, Sam Adams Light (at 119 calories) was lauded for its discernable nutty flavor and relatively full body.
 One tester even noted that it "tasted like something I might find in a nice beer garden!"
 As for what not to drink: Most beers carry fewer than 175 calories, but even your average extra-heady brew rarely eclipses 250.
 That makes Sierra Nevada's Bigfoot the undisputed beast of the beer jungle.
 Granted, the alcohol itself provides most of the calories, but it's the extra heft of carbohydrates that helps stuff nearly 2,000 calories into each six-pack.
 For comparison, Budweiser has 10.6 grams of carbs, Blue Moon has 13, and Guinness Draught has 10.
 Let's hope the appearance of this gut-inducing guzzler in your fridge is as rare as encounters with the fabled beast himself.

-Wait . . . but aren’t all sodas equally terrible?
-It’s true they all earn 100 percent of their calories from sugar, but that doesn’t mean there aren’t still varying levels of atrocity.
+Wait… but aren't all sodas equally terrible?
+It's true they all earn 100 percent of their calories from sugar, but that doesn't mean there aren't still varying levels of atrocity.
 Despite the perception of healthfulness, fruity sodas tend to carry more sugar than their cola counterparts, and none make that more apparent than the tooth-achingly sweet Sunkist.
-But what seals the orange soda’s fate on our list of worsts is its reliance on the artificial colors yellow 6 and red 40—two chemicals that may be linked to behavioral and concentration problems in children.
-Click here to see The 7 Amazing Things That Happen to Your Body When You Give Up Soda!
+But what seals the orange soda's fate on our list of worsts is its reliance on the artificial colors yellow 6 and red 40—two chemicals that may be linked to behavioral and concentration problems in children.

-...after a workout.
+…after a workout.
 The perfect post-weight training repast has about 400 calories, with 20 to 30 grams of protein (to build new muscle) and 50 to 65 grams of carbohydrates (to repair old muscle).
 Peanut butter and jelly sandwiches or a small bowl of pasta with meat sauce fit that formula.
-Lean meats are a great low-calorie source of protein, and scientists at McMaster University in Hamilton, Ontario, found that eating more protein may reduce the fat around your midsection.
-People who ate 20 more grams of protein every day than the group average had 6 percent lower waist-to-hip ratios.
-Not sure which sources of the nutrient are best?
-Fear not!
-We’ve identified The 29 Best Ever Proteins for Weight Loss.
+Lean meats are a great low-calorie source of protein, and a study in The Journal of Nutrition found that people who ate 125 grams of protein per day were able to lose more weight and had less body fat than those who ate 68 grams per day.

 Pasta dishes falter most often not because of an excess of calories, but because of a lack of substantive nutrition.
 To get more out of red sauce dishes like this, consider adding any of the following ingredients to the mix to power up your next plate of pasta.